🇦🇺 Australia

 Out of School Hours Care Worker Visa Pathway Australia

-Out of School Hours Care Workers can migrate to Australia via the 482 TSS visa (temporary) or 186 ENS visa (permanent residence) through employer sponsorship.
-Both pathways require VETASSESS skills assessment and qualification recognition.
+Out of School Hours Care Workers are in-demand in Australia under the CSOL.
+You can migrate via the 482 Temporary Skill Shortage visa for up to two years, or pursue permanent residency through the 186 Employer Nomination Scheme.
+Both require VETASSESS skills assessment and employer sponsorship.

 Key Facts